Muenster is a semi-firm, American imitation of French Munster cheese. This version of washed rind cheese is manufactured using pasteurized cow’s milk.

-Let curds settle for 5 minutes, drain off the whey from the curds and place a second mat on top of curds to make a “sandwich”.
+Let curds settle for 5 minutes, drain off the whey from the curds, and place a second mat on top of the curds to make a “sandwich”.

 Drain for 30 minutes; then, holding the sandwich tight, quickly flip and place back down.

-Remove top mat, rinse and return to cheese.
-Repeat step above five more times, every 20 minutes.
-Let cheese rest 12 hours (overnight) at room temperature on mat.
+Remove the top mat, rinse, and return to cheese.
+Repeat the step above five more times, every 20 minutes.
+Let cheese rest for 12 hours (overnight) at room temperature on mat.

 Remove cheese from hoop and float in saturated brine for 12 hours at 10-12° C. Turn every 2 hours to ensure even rind development.

-Then, Remove cheese, pat dry, place on a clean mat.
+Then, Remove cheese, pat dry, and place on a clean mat.

 Cheese ripening is in two phases. in the first phase, ripen at 16° C and 90-95% humidity for 1-2 weeks.
 Wipe down cheese every second day with a clean cloth and brine solution, this will encourage the uniform distribution of the mold.

 In the next phase ripening, either seal the cheese with wax or vacuum bag and age for another 4-10 weeks minimum at 10° C and 90-95% humidity and allow rind to dry.
-Wipe the cheese every 3rd day with brine soaked cloth or with sweetish German white wine.
+Wipe the cheese every 3rd day with a brine-soaked cloth or with sweetish German white wine.

 Usually, aged muenster is placed in retail containers along with a brine solution, sealed, and stored under refrigerated conditions.

-Muenster provides high-quality protein that is rich in all essential amino acids needed to growth and development and stay healthy.
-100 g Muenster contains 23.4 g or about 42% of recommended daily intake of protein.
+Muenster provides high-quality protein that is rich in all essential amino acids needed for growth and development and staying healthy.
+100 g Muenster contains 23.4 g or about 42% of the recommended daily intake of protein.

-Aged Muenster contains small amount of lactose, making it one of the low-lactose dietary source of calcium for those with lactose intolerance.
+Aged Muenster contains a small amount of lactose, making it one of the low-lactose dietary sources of calcium for those with lactose intolerance.

-American muenster is one of the finest source of dietary calcium and phosphorous in the diet; and together with vitamin-D, it plays an important role in the bone strengthening and growth, especially in the children.
+American muenster is one of the finest sources of dietary calcium and phosphorous in the diet; and together with vitamin D, it plays an important role in bone strengthening and growth, especially in children.

 Muenster is a very good source of fat-soluble vitamins, especially vitamin-A. 100g of ripen muenster contains 1010 IU (33% of RDI) of this vitamin.